- Why Us

 The bill of materials acts as the basis for production planning.
-From this foundation, various processes, such as resource planning, cost planning, inventory control, and facility maintenance can pull necessary information.
+From this foundation, various processes throughout the supply chain, such as resource planning, cost planning, inventory control, and facility maintenance can pull necessary information.

-- Manufacturing bill of materials: includes a list of all items required for the production of the final product.
+Manufacturing bill of materials (MBOM): includes a list of all items required for the production of the final product.
 It is structured to provide information about processing of subassemblies as well as the final product.

-- Engineering bill of materials: elucidates the product’s parts and assemblies from a functional perspective, and may include technical drawings.
+Engineering bill of materials (EBOM): explains the product’s parts and assemblies from a functional perspective, and may include technical drawings.
 This may be revised multiple times as the product design is refined.

-- Sales bill of materials: lists the finished product and its components.
+Sales bill of materials (SBOM): lists the finished product and its components.

-- Cybersecurity bill of materials: lists hardware and software components used in devices.
-It is used to develop processes that keep devices functioning in the face of vulnerabilities that result from unsafe internet connections.
+Cybersecurity bill of materials (CBOM): lists hardware and software components used in devices.
+It is used to develop processes that keep devices functioning, even when faced with the vulnerabilities that result from unsafe internet connections.
 A cBOM is different from a software bill of materials, which refers strictly to software.

 In medical device manufacturing, a well-constructed bill of materials can reduce revenue loss and delays from conception to marketing of the device.

 The detailed bill of materials allows suppliers and contract manufacturing organizations to provide accurate pricing quotes.
-It ensures that inventory is properly managed and available as needed during manufacturing.
+It ensures that inventory is properly managed and available as needed during the manufacturing process.

-It provides a roadmap for product assembly so that production is free of deviations that can result in corrective and preventive actions (CAPAs) and even recalls.
-This means every department involved in development, manufacturing, or sales must pay attention to the bill of materials impacts product structure, as well as the bill of materials structure.
+It provides a roadmap for product assembly so that production is free of deviations that can result in corrective and preventive actions (CAPA) and even recalls.
+This means every department involved in development, manufacturing, or sales must pay attention to the way the bill of materials impacts product structure, as well as the bill of materials structure.